-Editorial Committee Coordinator: Joseph Klett is a doctoral candidate and junior fellow in the Center for Cultural Sociology at Yale University.
-His research interests include science & technology studies, design and new media, sound studies, environmental sociology, social movements, and human-animal relations.
+Editorial Committee Coordinator: Joseph Klett is Visiting Assistant Professor of Sociology at UC Santa Cruz and faculty fellow in the Center for Cultural Sociology at Yale University.
+His research interests include social theory, sound studies, media technology, environmental sociology, and human-animal relations.

 Shai Dromi is a doctoral candidate in sociology at Yale University.
 He is interested in the sociology of morality, cultural sociology, comparative and historical sociology, and sociological theory.
 His dissertation studies the development and formalization of the cultural logic underpinning the modern field of transnational humanitarianism.
 It focuses on the establishment and early development of the Red Cross in the second half of the 19th Century, with a comparison to late 20th Century humanitarian organizations.

 Matthew Norton is an assistant professor of sociology at the University of Oregon, Eugene.
 His research interests include the cultural dimensions of state power and state formation, the micro-macro link, law and society, and historical sociology.